1. Adventist Web Engine

 • Canonical URL: If the article is reprinted from another source, add the URL for where the article originally appeared, so that ownership can be determined.

-• If this field is used, it overwrites the Canonical site page value
+• If this field is used, it overrides the Canonical site page value.

-• Click on Publish button to complete the publishing process
+• Click on the Publish button to complete the publishing process.

 Notes: Definition of types of articles

-• Article: a text written on a topic, and is not time sensitive (A doctrine or Bible topic)
+• Article: A text written on a topic and is not time sensitive, e.g. a doctrine or Bible topic.

 Article revisions

-The articles are revisioned as they are worked on.
-If an article needs to be reverted to a previous version, open the article for editing (click on title) and go to the "Revisions" tab for the article.
+The articles are revised as they are worked on.
+If an article needs to be reverted to a previous version, open the article for editing (click on title) and go to the Revisions tab for the article.

 Follow these steps on the Revisions tab: